Divorce and Property Division in New Jersey

 - Will a trust need to be set up for any children’s education?

 Little Falls NJ Divorce and Financial Related-Issues Lawyers

-At The Montanari Law Group, our team of divorce attorneys are skilled and experienced in supporting clients across Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in all matters of divorce and custody.
+Our team of divorce attorneys at Montanari Law Group is skilled and experienced in supporting clients across Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in all matters of divorce and custody.